fhpriamo/wasm-game-of-life/README.md

 - You can peek the essential Rust code used to generate the `.wasm` in `rust/lib.rs`;
 - The generated `.wasm` and respective JavaScript bindings can be found in `src/lib/`;

+## ⚖️ Licensing

+This project is a composition of several slightly adapted pieces of code from the [rustwasm book](https://rustwasm.github.io/book/ "rustwasm book").
+Thus, it strives to accord with the rustwasm book licensing terms.
+Please, open an issue if you spot any license infrigement.